Everything You Should Know Before Sticking A Bindi On Your Head

 The entire scene was like something out of a Hatecopy print.

 Let’s Talk About Culture And Context

 Many South Asians born and raised in the West have a complex relationship with their ‘Indianness’.
 For many of us, learning to be comfortable in our own skin is a long and often painful process.
 So it can feel slightly awkward watching people with no obvious connection to South Asia publicly engage with elements of our heritage when we wouldn’t do the same.

-‘Cultural appropriation‘ is a common grievance among members of our woke generation.
+‘Cultural appropriation‘ is a common grievance among members of our socially conscious generation.
 Simply defined, cultural appropriation refers to the adoption of elements of one culture by another.
 At first glance, it’s easy to see why this may not seem so big a deal.
 Culture is fuzzy and complex.
 Cultural groups have long borrowed various customs, practices and symbols from one another.
 But the problem arises when the cultural groups in question do not, for whatever reason, have an egalitarian relationship.
 The nature of this relationship can transform a seemingly innocent act of cultural borrowing into more sinister one of exploitation.

 When it comes to cultural appropriation, context is everything.
 For example, when someone without Native American heritage wears a headdress to a festival or a Halloween party, they claim ownership of this symbol for themselves by detaching it from its historical context and simultaneously erasing its cultural significance.
 This process of detachment and erasure contributes to the systematic oppression of First Peoples and the destruction of their cultures.
 This is not to say that borrowing from indigenous cultures is always offensive; but the special significance of the headdress makes it off limits to cultural outsiders.